 Even though you are still doing a great thing—saving the lives of poor animals— you are not doing a good thing for yourself.
 Once you are deeper into your transition, you will discover many yummy foods to eat, with a chewing consistency that gives you the same pleasure as animal products.
 You will discover that you don’t need any substitutes for your favorite animal anymore because you will create your own meals such as a great burger from lentils or garbanzo beans, a cheese-like spread from cashews or white beans, or tasty desserts from beans and seeds.
 Your creativity will bring joy to your meals and health to your life.

 I hope you enjoyed Suzanna McGee’s tips for becoming a vegan.
 They were reprinted here with permission from her new book, “The Athlete’s Simple Guide to a Plant-Based Lifestyle“.
 The book is jam packed with a lot more information.
-Order a get a copy if this is a subject that interests you!
+Here is my affiliate link to order a copy if this is a subject that interests you!